HazardousPeach/hazardouspeach.github.io/_posts/2017-07-22-herbgrind-6-lets-get-real.md

 #### Mixed-Type Memory
 In the Float Machine there were two memory banks, one for integers, and one for floating-point numbers.
-In the VEX machine there is no such distinciton: any location could hold either[^VEX types].
+In the VEX machine there is no such distinciton: any location could hold either[^VEX-types].
 The simplest solution to this issue is to treat every location in memory as a float, given a shadow value at the beginning of the program.
 Unfortunately, this would mean creating a shadow value for every location in memory, thread state, and temporaries, which would take far too much space!

-[^VEX types]: Well, for temporaries this isn't quite true.
-VEX has a type system for the temporaries, but it doesn't give you all the guarantees you'd want.
+[^VEX-types]: Well, for temporaries this isn't quite true.
+VEX has a
+    type system for the temporaries, but it doesn't give you all the guarantees you'd want.
 You'll never find an integer in a "float-typed" register, but you often find floating-point numbers in temporaries labeled for integers.

 Instead, we'll take a lazy approach.
 At the beginning of the program, we'll assume each value is a non-float.
 Then, whenever we run a floating point operation, we'll mark both of it's inputs as floats, give them shadow values based on their current value, and execute the operation producing a shadow result.
+This lazy approach is pretty efficient, only storing the shadows that we might need.

 ![Shadow storage diagram]({{ site.baseurl }}/images/shadow-storage-1.png)

-This approach works because we can't know anything more precise about a value than what it is before any floating point operation is run on it.
-Even if those bits came from some other part of the program and had arbitrary transformations done on them, we wouldn't know how to interpret those operations as real number transformations.
+This approach leaves a lot of program statments untracked.
+Before its first floating point operation, a value might be moved around, packed into data structures and unpacked, and have its bits flipped for various reasons.
+But none of these statements can introduce floating point error, since they don't correspond to any real number operation.
+Even if a value came from some other part of the program and had arbitrary transformations done on them, we wouldn't know how to interpret those operations as real number transformations.
 The first time we have any possible error to track is exactly when we make the shadow value for the first time: at the first floating point operation.
-This lazy approach is pretty efficient, only storing the shadows that we might need.

 It has one subtlety though, and that comes with how it interacts with the many ways of representing floats.
-You see, the VEX machine doesn't have a single type of floating-point number, it has two; just like an x86 processor, or any other modern processor for that matter, VEX includes both 32- and 64-bit floats.
+You see, the VEX machine doesn't have a single type of floating-point number, it has two; just like an x86 processor, or any other modern processor for that matter, VEX includes both 32- and 64-bit floats[^no-80-bit].
 It also happens to represent values which are packed into an array of up to 256 bits.
 VEX of course contains instructions for converting between these formats, like turning a 32-bit float into a 64-bit one, or pulling a 32-bit float out of the first quarter of a 128-bit array.
 So what do we do when these kinds of operations are run on something that we have not yet determined is a float?

+[^no-80-bit] 32-bit processors using x87 also include 80-bit floats,
+    bur they can cause a myriad of problems.
+Herbgrind has been developed for 64-bit processors, and only really supports SSE and it's sucessors, which became the standard in the early 2000's (first released in 1999).
+As a result, we don't really deal with 80-bit floats.

 Well, it'd be safe to treat them like a floating point operation, and add a shadow value to them.
 But we don't really *have* to do that, do